pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection test command
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection test`` command executes a single predefined operation on the current connection to determine if it is a WBEM server.
-It executes a single ``EnumerateClasses`` WBEM operation in the default namespace.
-If the server accepts the request a simple text ``Connection successful`` will be returned.
+The ``connection test`` command executes a single predefined operation on the current connection to verify that accessing the WBEM server works.

-See :ref:`pywbemcli connection test --help` for details.
+The predefined operation is ``EnumerateClasses``.

+If the server accepts the request, a simple text ``Connection successful`` will be returned.

 The following example defines the connection with ``--server``, ``--user``, and ``--password`` and executes the test with successful result: